sagmor/osm-chile/README.md

 How to contribute
 -----------------

+ * Take a look at Pivotal Tracker: https://www.pivotaltracker.com/projects/137537
+ * Pick an story from the backlog.
  * Fork the project.
  * Make your feature addition or bug fix.
  * Send me a pull request.
 Bonus points for topic branches.